-How to keep pace with customer expectations and build a future-proof e-commerce business?
-Instead of focusing on specific growth strategies, let’s take a bigger picture on strategy, technology, and people.
+So how can you keep pace with customer expectations and build a future-proof eCommerce business?
+Instead of focusing on specific growth strategies, let’s take a bigger picture of strategy, technology, and people.

-In this article, we share some inspiration and hints on how to invest in growing areas and take care of your customers’ satisfaction and your company’s talent pool.
-All of this is served in the sauce of the hottest tech and e-commerce trends to help you be always up-to-date.
+In this article, we share some inspiration and hints on how to invest in growth areas and take care of your customer satisfaction and your company’s talent pool.
+All of this is served in the sauce of the hottest tech and eCommerce trends to help you be always up-to-date.

 What does it mean to be a future-proof business today?